isakruas/avr-modular-system/examples/README.md

 - **st7735s**: Example controlling ST7735S TFT display using SPI protocol.
 - **st7789**: Example controlling ST7789 TFT display using SPI protocol.

+**Note:** For using st77xx, you should adjust ST77XX_INVOFF and ST77XX_COLMOD as indicated in the datasheet for each model.

 ## Compilation Instructions

 1. Navigate to the example directory you want to compile.